Materials & Craft

 Cost Optimization (Practical)

-• Material standardization: reuse common fabrics across SKUs to stabilize pricing
+• Material standardization: reuse core fabrics across SKUs to stabilize pricing

-• Design efficiency: reduce pattern complexity and seam operations
+• Design efficiency: reduce unnecessary panel and seam complexity

 • Volume scaling: spread setup costs and improve procurement leverage